XanaduAI/strawberryfields/doc/introduction/introduction.rst

 ..

-5. :doc:`photonic_hardware` gives an overview of building, submitting, and managing remote jobs on both hardware and cloud simulators through Strawberry Fields.

-..

-6. :doc:`data` details the built-in datasets of pre-generated photonic samples provided by Strawberry Fields, for various graphs used in optimization, machine learning, and chemistry applications.
+5. :doc:`data` details the built-in datasets of pre-generated photonic samples provided by Strawberry Fields, for various graphs used in optimization, machine learning, and chemistry applications.